Sonia-96/MyStudyNotes/Network & Security/Network.md

 <img src="./assets/image-20230302155817505.png" alt="image-20230302155817505" style="zoom:80%;" />

-A BGP message contains: IP prefix they route to, list of ASs on the way, and the IP address of a border router in the next hop.
+A BGP message announces a path to an IP prefix and contains: the IP prefix they route to, list of ASs on the way, and the IP of the first border router in the next hop.
 In the above picture, to advertise the rechability information for prefix x to all routers in AS1 and AS2, the following process will be gone through:

 <img src="./assets/image-20230302162436446.png" alt="image-20230302162436446" style="zoom: 25%;" />